grr69/originatr/unofficial-grindr-apiv3-documentation.md

 ###Get system messages
 Issue an authenticated GET to `https://grindr.mobi/v3/systemMessages` with no payload.

-If successful, the server returns HTTP/200 with this payload:
+If successful, the server returns HTTP/200 with a payload that contains a `systemMessages` object with zero or more messages:

     {
-        "systemMessages": []
+        "systemMessages": [
+            {
+                "mediaHash": "<Media hash>",
+                "message": "Your photo has been rejected.",
+                "messageId": <integer>,
+                "type": "ProfileImageRejected"
             }

-_TODO: Get an example with actual payload._
+        ]
+    }

 Note that if you're migrating from v2, the return value has changed from a JSON array to a JSON object that wraps an array.